julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, April 06, 2025.
+Monday, April 07, 2025.
 Quote of the day:

-> "A person without a sense of humor is like a wagon without springs.
-It's jolted by every pebble on the road." - Henry Ward Beecher
+> "There has to be evil so that good can prove its purity above it." - Buddha